AdobeDocs/campaign-classic.en/help/campaign/using/marketing-campaign-approval.md

       ![](assets/s_ncs_user_validation_content_BAT_details.png)

-1. A notification email is sent to the person responsible for the campaign informing them of whether or not the content has been approved.
+1. A notification email is sent to the person responsible for the campaign informing them of whether the content has been approved or not.

    >[!NOTE]
    >